 In 2020, this empowering self-knowledge is more important than ever.
 The cultural conversation around gender and sexuality has become so much more nuanced since the movement’s peak in the 1970s, leaving women, the transgender community, and other gender non-conforming people often vulnerable and marginalized within modern healthcare.

 At Your Cervix is dedicated to making pelvic exams respectful and pain-free, and to empowering people with the information and tools they need to feel confident, comfortable and at home in their bodies: whether at a doctor’s office or looking for your cervix at home.
 We hope that you’ll join our movement to offer empowering, respectful Find Your Cervix workshops — drawn from the legacy of the women’s health movement, and updated for our needs in 2022.

 Meet Your Trainer

-Amy Jo teaches women’s sexual empowerment programs in addition to her work on At Your Cervix™.
-She is author of the best-selling Lesbian Sex Secrets for Men and Woman On Fire: 9 Elements to Wake Up Your Erotic Energy, Personal Power and Sexual Intelligence.
+A’magine teaches women’s sexual empowerment programs in addition to her work on At Your Cervix.
+She is best-selling author of the best-selling Lesbian Sex Secrets for Men and Woman On Fire: 9 Elements to Wake Up Your Erotic Energy, Personal Power and Sexual Intelligence.